ArctosDB/documentation-wiki/_how_to/How-to-Encumber-Locality.markdown

 ---
 # How to Encumber Locality Data

-[Encumbrances](/documentation/encumbrance) restrict certain aspects of specimen/lot records from the public view, usually to protect personal identity, proprietary data, or the provenance of a vulnerable population/habitat.
-Many encumbrances are temporary and may be reversed when specified conditions change (publication of research, expiration or retraction of encumbering legislation, eradication of critical habitat where specimen/lots were collected, etc.).
+[Encumbrances](/documentation/encumbrance) restrict certain aspects of catalog records from the public view, usually to protect personal identity, proprietary data, or the provenance of a vulnerable population/habitat.
+Many encumbrances are temporary and may be reversed when specified conditions change (publication of research, expiration or retraction of encumbering legislation, eradication of critical habitat where cataloged items were collected, etc.).
 This document describes the various ways that locality information may be encumbered in Arctos.

 ## Encumbering Coordinates